 Jumping up on people is another behavior that you'll want to remedy if it gets out of control, as let’s face it—no one wants to come to your house for a visit and get knocked down by your giant Labrador.
 You have to think of it from the dog’s perspective.
 What are they getting out of it?
 They’re getting social interaction and if you’re yelling, “Get down,” or the like, you’re encouraging the behavior.
 One thing to do is to remember that coming home can't be exciting.
-If we don't get excited to see our dog, they will be less likely to start that behavior.
+If we don't get excited to see our dogs, they will be less likely to start that behavior.
 Come in calmly, ignoring the dog until they're willing to offer a sit or engage in other calm behavior.
 Reinforce the behavior that you want.
 So if your dog tries to jump, you ignore them, and then when they sit, it’s time for treats!

 Absolutely.
 That's an essential thing to remember, especially if a behavior problem comes up relatively suddenly with no apparent cause.
 We want to check the dog out and make sure there's nothing else going on.
 Common things that we would see causing significant behavior changes would be neurologic problems and sometimes pain.
 That can be arthritic pain or it can be gas pain.
 As dogs get older, cognitive decline can play a role in behavior changes as well, and all of those things are things that we want to rule out before we start to come up with a behavior management plan because those could be significant factors.

 Other behaviors you might see at home that could indicate your dog is sick are:

 - A dog scooting across the carpet, which could be anxiety, full anal sacs, excessive grooming, or an infection with parasites

-- A dog walking in circles or tilting their head, which could a sign of neurologic issues or infections
+- A dog walking in circles or tilting their head, which could be a sign of neurologic issues or infections

 - A dog urinating in the house, which could indicate stress or a sign of a urinary infection